Disponible con licencia de ArcGIS Maritime.

 Mandatory attributes have multiplicity of 1,1; 1,n where n > 1; or 1, ∞.

 A nautical chart is a geographic representation of real world features in either an electronic or paper format.
-Nautical charts show information critical to safe navigation, like depths, currents, dangers to navigation, and navigational aids.
+Nautical charts show information critical to safe navigation, such as depths, currents, dangers to navigation, and navigational aids.
 Nautical charts can be created in both S-57 and S-101 product specifications.

 Nautical Information System (NIS) database